pinionai/pinionai-streamlit-agent/README.md

 - The CLI prints simple text output (no avatars or rich markdown rendering).
 - Live-agent transfers (gRPC) are supported if the agent requests a transfer; the CLI will attempt to start the gRPC listener and poll for agent responses.
 - If you rely on Streamlit-specific session-state features, the CLI may behave slightly differently; the core message flow and client API usage remain the same.
+- The same flexibility as the Streamlit app applies: use environment variables for default agent configuration, or supply an `.aia` file to run any agent on demand.

 ## Production Deploy AI Agent to `Streamlit Community Cloud`